IAN PHILLIPS

 • Debate on unconscious perception, with Ned Block, in B. Nanay (ed.)
 Current Controversies in Philosophy of Perception Routledge, 2016.

 • Consciousness and criterion: on Block's case for unconscious perception, Philosophy & Phenomenological Research XCIII(2), 2016.
-(Ned Block's reply: The Anna Karenina Principle and Skepticism about Unconscious Perception, Philosophy and Phenomenological Research XCIII(2), 2016.)
+(Ned Block replies in: The Anna Karenina Principle and Skepticism about Unconscious Perception, Philosophy and Phenomenological Research XCIII(2), 2016.)

 • No watershed for overflow: recent work on the richness of consciousness, Philosophical Psychology 29(2), 2016.